 In the event of non-payment of tuition or other fees associated with the programme of study, students will be subject to the exclusion process.
 This means the student will be removed from the University Administration System.
 The student will not be timetabled for tuition, will not be entered onto subsequent examination/assessment lists, nor will there be any subsequent ratification of marks.
-In addition, the student will no longer be able to access tuition via taught sessions, or use the University's computer or library facilities (students should be aware that, 8 weeks after being excluded, their IT account will be deleted).
+In addition, the student will no longer be able to access tuition via taught sessions or use the University's computer or library facilities (students should be aware that, 8 weeks after being excluded, their IT account will be deleted).
+Once excluded the student will still be responsible for payment of the outstanding fees.

-Also, in the event of non-payment of tuition or other fees associated with the programme of study, an Academic Scholarship will not be paid; any money due to be paid in respect of an Academic Scholarship will therefore be offset against any unpaid tuition or other associated fees.
-The student will be advised of this action by the Finance department.
+Also, in the event of non-payment of tuition or other fees associated with the programme of study, the University shall be entitled to take any of the following steps: